Italian Stuffed Zucchini (Vegetarian)

 - Salt and Pepper to taste

-With a little tender love and care you will be glad you spent the extra 10 minutes prep time to make this delicious Italian zucchini recipe.
+With a little tender love and care, you will be glad you spent the extra 10 minutes of prep time to make this delicious Italian zucchini recipe.
+For this recipe, the zucchini is cooked two ways.

 First, the interior is removed and sautéed with onions until perfectly tender.
 Then, the cooked zucchini mixture is combined with an egg, bread crumbs, and freshly grated parmigiano.